pgdn-network/sui-network-report-250819/README.md

 - **Cumulative Risk**
   One exposed node is an accident.
 40% is systemic.
 With only a one-third threshold for consensus liveness, hygiene exposures at this scale create real financial risk.

-- **Default Web Landers Misinterpreted**
+### Default Web Landers Misinterpreted

 Mysten Labs responded that 80/443 exposure was "intentional" for RPC.
-  However, many validators are serving **default Apache landing pages** on those ports.
-Many with critical CVEs too.
+However, many validators are serving **default Apache landing pages** on those ports — many with **critical CVEs**.

 This is not RPC — it is a misconfigured web server.
 Treating default landers as "intended RPC endpoints" is a fundamental misunderstanding of hygiene.
+Also, Sui validators should NOT be running webservers!

-  Confusing a stock Apache index page with an RPC endpoint underscores why independent posture analysis is essential: without it, basic hygiene issues get dismissed as non-issues.
+Confusing a stock Apache index page with an RPC endpoint underscores why **independent posture analysis** is essential: without it, basic hygiene issues get dismissed as non-issues.

 ## Responsible Disclosure Timeline